Christine Moreland, President

 Vocational Services Specialist at WorkSource with the WA State Dept. of Labor and Industries

 I am a Vocational Services Specialist III with the Washington State Department of Labor and Industries serving workers injured or diagnosed with an occupational disease while employed with a Washington employer at the local WorkSource in Kennewick, WA.
-I have been a Vocational Rehabilitation Counselor for over 16 years, assisting individuals with disabilities to return to work, identify training goals/needs, assessing the ability to work, recommending job modifications, etc. I hold two national certifications; I am a certified Disability Management Specialist and Global Career Development Facilitator and has served as a board member for Access Tri-Cities since its beginnings.
+I have been a Vocational Rehabilitation Counselor for over 16 years, assisting individuals with disabilities to return to work, identify training goals/needs, assessing the ability to work, recommending job modifications, etc. I hold two national certifications; I am a Certified Rehabilitation Counselor, American Board of Vocational Experts/Diplomat Disability Management Specialist and Global Career Development Facilitator and has served as a board member for Access Tri-Cities since its beginnings.

 Re-Engagement Case Manager at TC Futures with ESD 123